lloydlopez/Project3/README.md

 The 11 connection states are defined as enums to be used by Context struct.

 The flow control is handled by different loops.

+Designing and implementation of the transport layer logic was the result of team work, with individual contributions as follows :

+Dhruv Seth - Studying and designing the state machine logic and different
+             connection states to further implement the layer, contributed to code debugging

+James Baracca - Designed and implemented the connection setup and teardown,
+                handled specific Event logic in control loop

+John Hager - Researched and implemented the necessary structs & their relative fields,
+             also handled specific Event logic in control loop

+Lloyd Lopez - Studying and designing the control loop, handled event logic in control loop,
+              also dealt with code debugging.

 transport_init() handles the initialization of the connection & three way handshaking, and then jumps to the control loop.